brittanystoroz/recroom/docs-guide/07 - Manifest and Permissions.md

 The manifest file is also where you will specify permissions for your application that will allow it to provide advanced functionality, and alert users of what your application needs access to.

+Rec Room apps will automatically create this file for you, so you'll just have to configure it to your needs.
 Let's look at the `manifest.webapp` file from the podcasts app introduced in Chapter 4:

 ```
 {